Oleg1224222222/game2048/README.md

 Have a nice game!

 ## Game result
-To see the saved results of your game, you need to download the game_stats.txt file.
-Game results will be saved there.
+The results of your games will be saved in the game_stats.txt folder.
+It will be created automatically after finishing your game.